puppeteer/puppeteer/docs/api/puppeteer.frame.__.md

 # Frame.$$() method

-This runs `document.querySelectorAll` in the frame and returns the result.
+Queries the frame for all elements matching the given selector.

 **Signature:**